ncm88/BART/README.md

 ## Position Detection and Speed Control
 ### Position Detection
-Both motors have quadrature encoders mounted to them. `TIM2` and `TIM3` are configured to take two input channels feeding from the encoder.
+Both motors have quadrature encoders mounted to them. `TIM2` and `TIM3` are configured to take two input channels each feeding from their respective motor's encoder.
 Each timer checks the state of both channels at the primary clock frequency of 8MHz, if channel 1 goes high before channel 2, the timer's `CNT` register value is incremented by one, if the opposite happens it is decremented by one.
-Each encoder has a resolution of 48960 ticks per revolution meaning each tick corresponds to approximately 0.00735 degrees of travel and we can use 16-bit unsigned integers to capture the full range of motion.
+Each encoder has a resolution of 48960 ticks per revolution meaning each tick corresponds to approximately 0.00735 degrees of travel and we can use 16-bit unsigned integers to capture the full range of motion for each mirror.

+### Speed Control
+`TIM16` and `TIM17` are used to drive PWM signals in order to control the speed of their respective motors.
+Both timers tick at the central clock frequency of 8MHz and have a `CNT` buffer size of 8000.
+The PD controller passes each timer a value from 0 to 7999 in order to set the duty cycle of that timer's active high output channel for that given control cycle.
+This output channel controls its respective enable pin on the motor driver circuit's H-bridge, thereby controlling how much power the motor receives each control cycle where <br>
+`POWER_RATIO = 100/7999 * PD_OUTPUT`.

 ## PD Controller